Sometime it is nice to put a signature on a picture, may be a photo that you want to publish in you site or to expose in an exhibition.

 Here the step by step instructions when you are using Photoshop Elements 13:

 - Create a new canvas (File –> New).
 The default size of 7 inches by 5 inches (more or less 18 x 13 cm) at 72 ppi can already be fine.

-- Select in the tool bar the Horizontal Type Tool (T) and spend some time choosing the font you want to use in your signature and write your name.
+- Select in the left tool bar the Horizontal Type Tool (T) and spend some time choosing the font you want to use in your signature and write your name.
 I suggest you to choose a font that simulates the handwriting (so named with the term “script” or “handwriting“) like Bickham Script Pro Regular (bold and italic), Brush Script Std Medium (bold and italic), Bickham, Vladimir Script Regular (bold), Rage Italic Regular (bold), Brush Script, Brush Script MT Italic, Bickham Script Pro Regular, Caflisch Script Pro Regular, Segoe Script Bold, Script MT Bold Regular, Rage Italic Regular, Kunstler Script Regular, Palace Script MT Regular, Vladimir Script Regular, Lucida Handwriting Italic, Edwardian Script ITC Regular, Rage Italic Regular or also some others like Mistral Regular, Giddyup Std Regular, Curlz MT Regular, MT Italic Bell MT Italic, Adobe Garamond Pro Italic, Magneto Bold, Garamond Italic, Gigi Regular, Freestyle Script Regular, French Script MT Regular, Parchment Regular.
 The choice, anyway, is a matter of taste.

 Possibly try also to apply the bold and/or italic style …

 - Select the Rectangle Marquee Tool and draw a box around the name you written, trying to get your marquee selection as close as you can to the text.